pawlict/AISTATElight/README.md

 sudo apt install -y ffmpeg libsndfile1
 ```
 ### Python
-Recommended: **Python 3.11+** (your project is known to run on newer versions too, but PyTorch wheels may be easiest on 3.11).
+Recommended: **Python 3.11+** (project is known to run on newer versions too, but PyTorch wheels may be easiest on 3.11).

 ---
 ### Hugging Face Token (pyannote)